 Crown Princess Liliuokalani, niece of the Queen of the Hawaiian Islands, and destined to be the very last Queen of Hawaii, is one of many Royal guests invited to participate in two days of spectacular Jubilee celebrations taking place in London on June 20th and 21st.

 A number of foreign royals are staying in the Alexandra Hotel, London, and it is there, on June 20th, that Princess Liliuokalani composes 'The Queen's Jubilee', her tribute to Queen Victoria.
 Celebrated in Hawaii as a gifted musician and composer of Hawaiian songs and chants, her composition is still a popular song in Hawaii and is often performed.
-It was composed as a celebration, but also at a moment of great uncertainty for the Crown Princess, with her realm under attack from outside forces and her family in danger of death.

 On June 21st, the second day of celebrations, Miss Wardell has a challenge; infectious disease is still rampant throughout Britain and how can she celebrate the Queen's Jubilee in her Convalescent Home for Scarlet Fever, with celebrants who are seriously unwell and who must be in strict isolation?
 But she is, as always, determined.